Thanushan925/avatarconnect/README.md

-# avatarconnect
+# AvatarConnect (Undergraduate Thesis Project)
-Undergraduate Thesis Project: 3D Avatar AI Multilingual Chatbot designed for Students
+A 3D AI multilingual chatbot designed to support and engage students.